 “Before Positive Development, I was working remotely and it was so isolating.
 Once I was hired as a developmental client coach, I was a part of a team.
 I realized how team-based this profession has to be because we all provide unique experiences.
 I always feel like I had support and guidance.

 “At its core, that's what I love most about Positive Development.
 I knew that Positive Development was offering what I wanted when we had a year-end celebration

-with my Florida team and my supervisor Dr. Lin took us to a meditation sound healing session in a botanical garden, followed by Mexican food and gift exchanges.
+with my Florida team and my supervisor Dr. Lina took us to a meditation sound healing session in a botanical garden, followed by Mexican food and gift exchanges.

 “That activity resonated so much with the philosophy of the company.
 They really want you to promote self-actualization.
 They really promote togetherness and bonding.
 They help promote development, not just with clients, but within each team member.
 We help each other grow.”